sysarghir/100-days-of-python/README.md

 - [Day 10](day001-014/day010): Functions with Outputs
 - [Day 11](day001-014/day011): The Blackjack Capstone Project
 - [Day 12](day001-014/day012): Scope & Number Guessing Game
+- [Day 13](day001-014/day013): Debugging: How to Find and Fix Errors in your Code